2lambda123/adobe-spectrum-css/tools/component-builder-simple/README.md

 # @spectrum-css/component-builder-simple

-> Simplified build system for Spectrum CSS components
+> Build system for Spectrum CSS components

-This package uses gulp to compile CSS for Spectrum CSS components.
+This package uses a node script and postcss to compile CSS for Spectrum CSS components

-## CLI

-The following tasks are available:

-- `gulp clean` - Clean everything
-- `gulp build` - Build everything

 ## Accessing PostCSS preprocessors

-You can pull the list of preprocessors with `require('@spectrum-css/component-builder-simple/css/processors')`.
+You can access the postcss config by including `module.exports = require("@spectrum-css/component-builder-simple/postcss.config.js");` in your `postcss.config.js` file.